School of Medicine

 Clinical Associate Professor, Neurology & Neurological Sciences

-Bio Dr. Nirali Vora is a Clinical Assistant Professor of Neurology and Neurological sciences at Stanford University.
+Bio Dr. Nirali Vora is a Clinical Associate Professor of Neurology and Neurological sciences at Stanford University.
 She is board certified in Adult Neurology and Vascular Neurology after completing her residency and advanced fellowship training at Stanford.
 She provides comprehensive care for all stroke patients, as well as hospitalized adults with acute or undiagnosed neurological conditions.
 She specializes in treating vascular disorders including TIA, vasculitis, dissection, venous thrombosis, and undetermined or “cryptogenic” causes of stroke.